jeffreykegler/hoonlint/misc/whitespace.md

 Here the rune line is line 346, the rune is again COLSIG, and it reanchors at TISFAS (`/=`).
-TISFAS is 3-fixed, and 2 of its elements are on the rune line, so the the per-brick reanchor offset of the TISFAS is that of its 2nd element -- one stop.
+TISFAS is 3-fixed, and 2 of its elements are on the rune line, so the the per-brick anchor offset of the TISFAS is that of its 2nd element -- one stop.
 The anchor column is therefore one stop after the anchor brick column.